Steve Bisley: Career

-From 2007-2009, he played CMDR Steve Marshall on Sea Patrol.
-From 2016-2018. he was seen in the first two series of Doctor Doctor, playing the father of the lead character.
-In 2016, Bisley appeared as Harry Firth in the two-part Australian miniseries Brock on Network Ten.
+From 2007 to 2009, Bisley played CMDR Steve Marshall in Sea Patrol.
+From 2016 to 2018, he was seen in the first two series of Doctor Doctor, playing the father of the lead character.
+In 2016, he appeared as Harry Firth in the two-part Australian miniseries Brock on Network Ten.
 The miniseries was based on the life of Australian motor racing legend Peter Brock.

-In 2013, he appeared as Dan Cody in Baz Luhrmann's adaptation of The Great Gatsby.
+In 2013, Bisley appeared as Dan Cody in Baz Luhrmann's adaptation of The Great Gatsby.
 He was also seen in the Australian films Red Hill (2010) and Boar (2017).
-He has revealed that he turned down a role in Baz Luhrmann's 1996 film Romeo + Juliet because he read the script and thought "this is going nowhere"..
+He has revealed that he turned down a role in Baz Luhrmann's 1996 film Romeo + Juliet because he read the script and thought "this is going nowhere".
 In 2022 he appeared in Mystery Road:Origins.

-In 2013, Bisley published his first book, called Stillways: A Memoir.
+In 2013, Bisley published his first book, Stillways: A Memoir.
 The book recounted his life growing up in Lake Munmorah, finishing when he was in his mid-teens.
-The book was well-received and was subsequently shortlisted for the 2014 Douglas Stewart Prize for Non-Fiction in the NSW Premier's Literary Awards, the Queensland Literary Awards, and the 2014 National Biography Award.
+The book was well received and was subsequently shortlisted for the 2014 Douglas Stewart Prize for Non-Fiction in the NSW Premier's Literary Awards, the Queensland Literary Awards, and the 2014 National Biography Award.
 In 2017, Bisley published his second book, a memoir called All the Burning Bridges.
 Picking up where Stillways had left off, it covered his adult life.
 He has said he does not plan to write any more memoirs.
 Instead, he is concentrating on writing his first novel.